 When the oil level is just below maximum, screw the oil cap back on and make sure the dipstick is back in place.
 The funnel should have kept the whole process fairly neat and tidy, but if any oil spilled onto the outside of the engine, it's not the end of the world.
 However, you'll likely smell it burning off the next time you drive.

-For more information about engine oil and other related topics, follow the links on the next page.
+For more information about engine oil and other related topics, follow the links below.